By some miracle, it came up the very. next. day, and I listened to that book every moment I could.

 Mixed in with her experiments is lots of research about people moving (Americans now move an average of almost 12x in their lifetime, which is WAY more than other countries), how and why people become attached to the places they live, whether it’s where they were born or a hometown they adopted by choice or by necessity, and why placemaking matters at all.

 Another reason this book was particularly fun for me is that Warnick moved to Blacksburg from Austin, Texas, so I was familiar with many of the locations, events, and traditions she mentioned.
 Especially thrilling was when she described the annual chalk walk that takes place in town just north of Austin – that town was the one we lived in for six years and we attended multiple time (you can see a little photo of Ella participating here).

-I found this book so reassuring that I wasn’t the only person who has ever moved somewhere new, and looked around after a while and thought, “What am I doing here?
+I found This is Where You Belong so reassuring that I wasn’t the only person who has ever moved somewhere new, and looked around after a while and thought, “What am I doing here?
 Do I even belong here?”

 And when I was about halfway through, Bart and I sat down and had a heart-to-heart about taking advantage of the things Arizona has to offer, and that weekend we went out to a near-ish-by lake with our girls and enjoyed the rocky shore and the sunny morning.

 I need to pick up a hard copy so I can reference more of her suggestions for creating attachment to your hometown for you and your family members.